 Cloud services allow businesses to reduce their overhead by suppressing storage costs, while also centralizing data for better file sharing, and bolstering backup and disaster recovery efforts.

-ITSG spotlights Business Premium and E3 as favored M365 plans because they provide so many features that make your cloud experience better.
+The reason ITSG spotlights Business Premium and E3 as favored M365 plans is because they provide so many features that make your cloud experience better.

 So why does that make Intune a gamechanger?